Things you Must Have in Your Backpack

 4. First Aid.

 The hustle and bustle of backpacking means the occasional cut or scrape is inevitable.
 Having a basic first aid kit will save the hassle of trying to track down pharmacies in foreign climes.
-Be sure to include some over the counter medication as well for cold/flu, headaches and stomach problems.
+Be sure to include some over the counter medication as well for cold/flu, headaches, and stomach problems.
+Before you leave on your backpacking adventure, be sure to visit an online Canadian pharmacy or one local to you and pick up a few items for your first aid kit.

 5. Smaller bag/rucksack.